Overview

 Nearby Islands

-If you have time, consider visiting other monastic island sites in the region.
+If you have time to extend your trip across the water, consider visiting other monastic island sites in the region.
 Ahamore Abbey on Ahamore Island, just off the Iveragh Peninsula, offers a comparable glimpse into early Irish ecclesiastical life and can be reached by a short boat trip from nearby ports.

 Seasonal Tips